sophieKaelin/ready4researchGIT/changingcode.md

 <kbd>![Staged vs Unstaged Screenshot](screenshots/un-staged.png)</kbd>

 ### Stashing
+<kbd>![Stashing Diagram](diagrams/git-stash.png)</kbd>
 There may be times when you have some outstanding staged/unstaged changes you aren't ready to commit, but don't want to throw away.
 That is where `git stash` comes in handy. `git stash` will take the current state of your current uncommitted changes and save them in a temporary "stash" away from your working tree so that you can work on something different.
-This is a helpful command when  you are wanting to commit changes, but there have been other changes committed by another user that might cause a conflict.
+This is a helpful command when  you are wanting to pull changes before committing your own.

-<kbd>![Stashing Diagram](diagrams/git-stash.png)</kbd>

 Some helpful stashing commands are:

 * `git stash save "<ADD-A-NOTE>"` => stashes your current staged and unstaged changes.
 Write a note for yourself so you remember what is in the stash.
 * `git stash push -p -m "<YOUR-STASH-DESCRIPTION>"` => allows you to choose which files to stash.
-* `git stash list` => will show you a list of current stashes/
+* `git stash list` => will show you a list of current stashes
-* `git stash pop <STASH-NAME>` => brings your stashed changes back and removes them from the stash.
+* `git stash pop <STASH-NAME>` => brings your stashed changes back to your working tree/ staging index and removes them from the stash.
 * `git stash drop <STASH-NAME>` => deletes a specified stash (use with caution)
 * `git stash clear` => removes all stashes.

+A stash name takes the form of : `stash@{<NUMBER>}`

 ### What is a Merge Conflict?

 <kbd>![Merge Conflict Example Diagram](diagrams/merge-conflict.png)</kbd>

-A merge conflict will arise when multiple people update the same file and git is unable to decide which updates to keep when they conflict.
+A merge conflict will arise when multiple people update the same file and git is unable to decide which update to keep when they conflict.
 An example of this is shown in the diagram above.
 What if one person deleted a function, and another person made updates that depended on that function?
 When all those changes are pushed to the remote repository, the changes will need to be merged.
 And when they can't be merged, a conflict arises.

 Another (real life) example can be seen in video games.
 Say you made progress on a game and your data saved to the cloud.
 Then you switched to another console and made some progress on the previous save.
-When both those saves are made, the game server won't now which is the correct game save?
+When both those saves are made, the game server won't know which is the correct game save.

 When you experience a merge conflict, it is a good idea to work with the other person whose changes have conflicted with yours, to ensure you both come up with a resolution that works for both your updates.